 Do you take insurance?

-Family Psychiatry of Maine is in-network for Anthem (Blue Cross/Blue Sheild) only.
-ChampVA reimburses 75% of my fee and TriCare reimburses 100%.
+Family Psychiatry of Maine is in-network for Anthem (Blue Cross/Blue Shield) only.

 I am out-of-network for all other insurers.
 That means that I do not have contracts with insurance companies which would permit me to bill them on your behalf.
 Instead, you will need to check with your carrier to see what they will reimburse you for your visits with me.
 Most of the time it is between 60% and 80%.
 Please use the Insurance Coverage Inquiry Form on the Helpful Forms page to help guide your conversation with your carrier.
 On the one hand this may be more expensive for you, but on the other hand it also affords more privacy and confidentiality for you, and allows us to decide together what shape your treatment will take, rather than having the insurance company dictate that.
 I will provide you with a receipt for you to forward to your insurance company if you wish to be reimbursed.